 Benefits of Canned Grain Free Dog Food

 Additionally, feeding wet dog food if your dog is being picky will also help keep them hydrated.
 Wet dog foods with high water content are normal and are shown on the guaranteed analysis as “Moisture”.
 If your dog isn’t eating much kibble or drinking much water, wet food like K95 Lamb is a great alternative to keep them hydrated and get some nutrients in their bodies.

 If you’re feeding wet food as a topper or mixer, you’ll just feed slightly less kibble to make up for the calorie difference.
 You can always check with your vet to make sure you’re adding the right amounts of each type of food, as adding too many calories of wet food could lead to weight gain.

 Wet food also makes great senior dog food.
 As dogs age, they tend to become more prone to dental issues which can make chewing crunchy kibbles a little more difficult.
-Wet food tends to help in these instances since it’s much easier for dogs with dental problems to chew.
+The best senior wet dog food tends to help in these instances since it’s much easier for dogs with dental problems to chew.
 One thing you’ll want to keep an eye out for in wet food for seniors is glucosamine and chondroitin sulfate.
 As dogs age, they typically experience a decline in joint health.
 Glucosamine and chondroitin are two supplements that help support joint health, so it’s important to look for these in the guaranteed analysis when researching dog food for seniors.